GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 ## Feedback {: #feedback }

-The Chromium team wants to hear about your experiences with the API_NAME API.
+The Chromium team wants to hear about your experiences with the Storage Foundation API.

 ### Tell us about the API design